TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 While this whole system should run like clockwork, it's always wise to have a plan B. Event sourcing helps us here too.
 The source of truth is the event log so in the worst case we can throw everything in S3 away and recreate all the snapshots.
 If stream records or SQS messages go missing, we can manually trigger snapshot creation starting from the last successful snapshot.
 The state stored in DynamoDB makes it easy to see where side effects haven't happened yet.

 It would be useful to have a tool that can reprocess event logs starting from a specified date.
-Read through log entries from the starting point, adding messages to the SQS queue where needed.
+It should read through log entries from the starting point, adding messages to the SQS queue where needed.

+## Future Work

+Each time I think about my plan for snapshot creation orchestration, I come up with another brilliant idea.
+For example, why keep throwing out of order messages back into the queue?
+We're effectively polling until the previous snapshot is done.
+I'll know when the previous snapshot is done.
+Maybe I could set a really long visibility timeout to block redelivery, then set it back when the previous snapshot completes.
+Which means more state to manage in the pending snapshot item.
+Is the extra complexity worth it?

+I suspect I'll find plenty more things when I actually implement this and try it out.